 Who Is Cynthia Nixon?

-Cynthia Nixon was born on April 9, 1966, in New York City.
-She made her Broadway debut in The Philadelphia Story in 1980.
-She played Miranda Hobbes in the HBO series Sex and the City, for which she won an Emmy in 2004.
-In 2006 she won a Tony for her performance in Rabbit Hole.
+Cynthia Nixon is an American actress and activist who made her Broadway debut in The Philadelphia Story in 1980.
+She played Miranda Hobbes in the hit TV series Sex and the City, for which she won an Emmy in 2004.
+In 2006, she won a Tony for her performance in Rabbit Hole.
 Nixon was diagnosed with breast cancer in 2006, but kept her treatment secret until 2008.
 The mother of three children, she announced her candidacy for governor of New York in 2018.